What Happens If I Don't Pay Property Taxes in Oklahoma?

 Notice of the Tax Sale

 The county treasurer will send you (the record owner of the property) a notice by certified mail at least 30 days before the sale.
 The county treasurer must also publish notice of the sale in a newspaper once a week for four weeks.
 If the county doesn't have a newspaper or if it refuses to publish the notice, the information must be posted at the courthouse.
 (Okla.
-Stat.
-Ann. tit.
-68 § 3127).
+Stat. tit.
+68 § 3127 (2025).)

-How Tax Sales in Oklahoma Work
+How Tax Deed Auctions in Oklahoma Work

 The tax sale consists of a public auction where the county treasurer sells the home to the highest bidder.
 The winning bid must be at least equal to the lesser of: